-Not only is it a cost-effective solution, it can reduce storage problems.
+Not only is it a cost-effective solution, but it can also reduce storage problems.
 He says, "In addition to the low-resolution pdf-files on the website, we make high-resolution pdf-files which can be used to print copies of the catalogs.

 They are printed in digital offset, which means that we can print as few or many copies as we like, such as e.g. 20, 50 or 100 copies.
 It is a system - print on demand - whereby we print more copies when there is a need for it.

 This is better for us than printing 500 or 1,000 copies which is often done, and one is left with a large stock which takes time to disperse."